 Accessibilities

-method to compute accessibilities to land uses.
-In general, the same network pre-processing steps can be followed as shown for these network preparation steps or for the network centrality steps.
-A data set is their necessary for identifying the locations of different land uses and it is the impossible to compete accessibilities over the network using the layers.compute_accessibilities
+The following examples use the layers.compute_accessibilities method.
+The same network pre-processing steps can be followed as shown for the network preparation or centrality examples.
+A dataset identifying the locations of different land uses is then needed to compute accessibilities over the network.

 This method requires: